alinous-core/alinous-agile-base/README.md

 Alinous-Core is an application server to run Domain Specific Language(DSL) as agile developemnt framework.
 It can execute SQL directly in the programming language.

-## No framework makes programming easy and agile
+## Programming Language as Framework makes programming easy and agile
 Web Database development framework is complex and it is difficult to learn it.
 By suppoting the framework functions by DSL, It is very easy to learn it.

+## Agile Devops tools
+Devops needs simple programming code.
+Simple code without complex framework is easy to maintain.
+When you change the specification of the application or website, you can do it very easily.

 ## Simple and Agile Programming with Eclipse IDE
 Simple program code is good for programmers to maintain it.
 This programming language provides Eclipse IDE so that following functions are available.